 10 units in Criminology at 1000 level or equivalent

 Professional Task: Case plan (50%)

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Lectorial: Attendance Requirement - Students must attend a minimum number of these sessions. - As this course requires group-work and the preparation of a case report that will be developed across the entire semester, there is a minimum of 80% attendance required.
+- Lectorial: There is a compulsory attendance requirement in this course. - As this course requires group-work and the preparation of a case report that will be developed across the entire semester, there is a minimum of 80% attendance required.